 Under exceptional circumstances, an additional 6-month extension may be granted by special petition to the CJP Program Director, the student’s academic advisor and the instructor of the course.
 To receive this additional extension, a letter of petition is expected with full rationale for the reason unable to finish by the due date and a practical plan on how the student will finish if this extension is permitted.
 This must be submitted to the above persons and a copy to the Academic Program Coordinator at least one week before the end of the first extension.
 A student is encouraged to use this only when absolutely necessary.

 If a student has outstanding coursework this may impact his/her registration in future terms.
 Prior to registering a student the CJP Academic Program Coordinator may check to see whether the student has any outstanding coursework.
 If so, the student may be asked to get special permission from their advisor before being allowed to register for additional classes.
 This will provide an opportunity to discuss their plans for completion of outstanding coursework.
 Also, as the deadline for an Incomplete approaches, the CJP Academic Program Coordinator will inform the student, with a copy to the instructor, of the upcoming deadline and of the consequences if work is not completed.

 Courses for reduced credit hours

 Students are welcome to take non-core classes for reduced credit hours with permission of the instructor.
 However, a student is only permitted to take 1 course per semester for reduced hours and no more than 3 during the student’s program.
 Syllabi for CJP classes will outline course assignments for reduced hours when applicable or will note if the class is not appropriate to be taken for reduced hours.
 Please note that first priority will be given to students taking a course for the full number of credit hours.
-Additionally, be aware that SPI courses cannot be taken for 1 credit hour.
-Please note that changes to the number of credit hours a student is registered for in the course follow the normal drop/add periods.
+Additionally, be aware that SPI courses cannot be taken for 1 credit hour (or audited).
+Changes to the number of credit hours a student is registered for in the course follow the normal drop/add periods.

 Credit hour limit